 The name 7 Vines was an easy choice.
 The number 7 has always held special meaning.
 7 was Ron’s hockey jersey number.
 He played for Johnson high school on the east side of St. Paul and then went on to the University of Minnesota to play for Glen Sonmor and legendary coach Herb Brooks.
 “I was always partial to seven and always wore that number,” he said. “now I have seven grandchildren to validate it.”
 And validate it they did.
 The names of all seven grandchildren graced the neck of the first bottles produced at 7 Vines.
 An eloquent tribute to that legacy and the special meaning of the number 7.

 7 Vines is one of Minnesota’s largest full experience wineries and a beautiful place for community, friendship and celebration.

 7 Vines is also a love story.
 It started as a desire to possess a beautiful piece of land and transformed into so much more.
-As the dream unfolded, Arlie was diagnosed with Alzheimer’s.
+As the dream unfolded, Arlie was diagnosed with Alzheimers.
 7 Vines was made beautiful by Arlie’s vision and ability to create elegance in all she touched.
-She fought a long battle with this devastating disease and refused to let it take her spirit-which was filled with pure kindness and love.
+She fought a long battle with this cruel disease and refused to let it take her spirit-which was filled with pure kindness and love.
 Her fight ended in October of 2021.
-She will be deeply missed by all who knew her and we will continue to feel her presence in the joy, laughter an memories created at 7 Vines for years to come.
+She will be deeply missed by all who knew her and we will continue to feel her presence in the joy, laughter and memories created at 7 Vines for years to come.
 To honor her, we created a a wine called Reminisce which gives back to Alzheimer's research at the Mayo Clinic.